ITSLIFE - Learning for Teaching

 programmes.
 This map is provided as a guide for teachers when gathering evidence for their professional formation account.

-From Lifelong Learning UK (LLUK) and Standards Verification UK (SVUK)
+From Lifelong Learning UK (LLUK) and Standards Verification UK (SVUK) - now both defunct (summer 2011)

 A Guide to The Further Education Teachers' Continuing Professional Development and Registration (England) Regulations 2007 (LLUK) (Word file 59Kb)